← All Resources

 Effective tax rate: $10,453 ÷ $85,000 = 12.3% (the actual percentage of total income paid in tax)

-The gap between the marginal rate (22%) and the effective rate (12.3%) is the key insight.
-Even though this person is "in the 22% bracket," they pay an average of just 12.3% of their gross income in federal income tax.
+This is the part that matters: even though this person is "in the 22% bracket," they're only paying 12.3% of their gross income in federal tax.
 The lower brackets shelter the first $47,150 of taxable income at 10% and 12%.
+The bracket label sounds scary.
+The effective rate is the real story.

-The raise myth debunked: If this person gets a $5,000 raise (to $90,000 gross), the additional $5,000 in taxable income is taxed at 22% — adding $1,100 in federal tax.
-They still take home $3,900 more than before the raise.
-A raise into a higher bracket never results in less total take-home pay.
+About that raise: If this person gets a $5,000 raise (to $90,000 gross), only the extra $5,000 gets taxed at 22% — adding $1,100 in federal tax.
+They still take home $3,900 more.
+A raise into a higher bracket will never, under any circumstances, result in less total take-home pay.
+Please stop turning down raises.

 Marginal Rate vs Effective Rate: Why Both Matter

-Marginal rate answers: "If I earn $1 more, how much of it goes to federal tax?"
-This is the relevant number for evaluating overtime, side income, or a raise.
+Marginal rate answers: "If I earn one more dollar, how much goes to the IRS?"
+This is the number that matters for evaluating overtime, side gigs, or raises.
 It tells you the tax cost of your next dollar.

-Effective rate answers: "What percentage of my total income went to federal tax?"
-This is the relevant number for comparing your overall tax burden to others, estimating total annual tax liability, and understanding your true take-home percentage.
+Effective rate answers: "What percentage of my total income actually went to federal tax?"
+This is the number for comparing your overall burden to others and understanding your real take-home pay.

 Taxable Income (Single)Marginal RateEffective RateFederal Tax Owed